 If you would like to get involved in a CBHS Project, contact us and we will make arrangements to get you started.
 Several projects are underway!
 We will keep our members informed on our website.

 LIFEBOAT No. 36498 RESTORATION — We thank the Curry County Cultural Coalition for an initial grant to repair the exterior following standards of historic preservation.
 The project includes partially enclosing the shelter housing the boat by installing protective plexiglass at the fore and aft of the lifeboat to prevent future damage.
-Be sure to make a visit to the Port Orford Lifeboat Station Museum in August 2022 to see our crew in action restoring Lifeboat No. 36498.
+UPDATE: Come visit the Port Orford Lifeboat Station to see the beautiful restoration work of Lifeboat No. 36498 and the protective enclosure built by Oregon State Parks!
+Special thanks to our CBHS members who donated to this project.

-HUGHES HOUSE LIVING HISTORY — We are looking for volunteers to continue our annual tradition of the Hughes House Living History, hopefully in 2022.
+LIVING HISTORY MOVIES — We are looking for volunteers to continue our annual tradition of the Hughes House Living History.
 Six unique five-minute scenes, written by historian Shirley Nelson, depict Jane’s life at the Hughes House near Cape Blanco in the early 1900s.
 Our scripts are currently being reviewed, and this may ultimately become a movie project!
-Interested in participating?
-Become a volunteer at CBHS.
+UPDATE: A new series of movies are available at the Cape Blanco Lighthouse Greeting Center Gift Shop and Port Orford Lifeboat Station Museum.
+Ask a one of our hosts to show you a Living History Movie.

 OTHER VOLUNTEER OPPORTUNITIES — We are always seeking volunteers (tour docents, greeting center cashiers, membership chairperson, committee members, newsletter article writers, Living History actors, etc.).
 Contact CBHS at 541-332-0521 or email us for more information.